Governing Law and Regulations

 Oklahoma Department of Environmental Quality (DEQ) Land Protection Division Hazardous Waste Compliance and Inspection Section

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

-• Rules.
-Oklahoma has incorporated by reference the federal hazardous waste storage rules for permitted facilities and on-site storage by generators.
-The state has added several more requirements that make its rules more stringent than the federal storage rules.
-The more stringent state hazardous waste storage rules are in connection with permits and fees for hazardous waste storage facilities.
+The state adopts by reference the federal storage rules for both permitted and interim-status hazardous waste treatment, storage, and disposal facilities (TSDFs).
+In addition, Oklahoma has more stringent state hazardous waste storage rules in connection with permits and fees for hazardous waste storage facilities.

 • Administration and enforcement.
-DEQ's Land Protection Division administers and enforces the hazardous waste storage rules in Oklahoma.
+The Oklahoma Department of Environmental Quality's (DEQ) Land Protection Division administers and enforces the hazardous waste storage rules in Oklahoma.